January 11, 2017 Employer Registration is Open:

 2950 Clyde Park SW | Wyoming MI 49509

-Each month we welcome a large variety of employers with over 1000 jobs available in areas such as retail, healthcare, manufacturing, hospitality, transportation, customer service, security, food service, nonprofit & more!
+Each month we welcome a large variety of employers with hundreds of jobs available in areas such as retail, healthcare, manufacturing, hospitality, transportation, customer service, security, food service, nonprofit & more!

 - Job Fair is a FREE event to job seekers